sps014/CacheGen/README.md

 ```

-A python inspired libary for DotNet to auto implement a Cache function for given method with Source Generator at compile Time.<br>
+A python inspired library for C# to auto implement a Cache function for given method with the help of Source Generator at compile Time.<br>
 python code looks like
 ```py
 @lru_cache